The Best DSLR Cameras Under $300 In 2026

-Read on to learn more about the Canon 60D and more options for DSLR cameras uner $300!
+Read on to learn more about the Canon EOS Rebel T6 and more options for DSLR cameras under $300!

 DSLR cameras can be notoriously expensive, with the most expensive hitting over $30,000.
 However, there are more affordable DSLR cameras that are amazing for beginner to intermediate photographers, and even for more experienced photographers as a professional back-up camera.

-In this post, you’ll find the 5 best DSLR cameras under $300 right now.
-The first one is the best overall and is for the camera body only, while the rest include the lens in the below-$300 price range.
+In this post, you’ll find the best DSLR cameras under $300 right now.
+Some include the camera body only, while others include the lens in the below-$300 price range.
 So, read on to find the best DSLR for you!

 What is a DSLR and how do I know I’m getting one for sure?